mak448a/compile-aseprite-linux/README.md

 # Compile Aseprite on Linux
 Here's how to compile aseprite for free on Fedora, Ubuntu, and more!
 If you want to support the developers, buy it from [Aseprite.org](https://aseprite.org)!

-Just run [this script.](compile.sh) Click view raw, and then press CTRL+S to save the file.
+To run the script, [download the script here](compile.sh) by clicking view raw and then CTRL+S to save the file.
 Go to your downloads folder and open up a terminal window.
 Type in these commands:
 `chmod +x compile.sh`
 `./compile.sh`